+(h) Franchise cover

-(g) Franchise Cover with a loss exceeding a specified amount but then repaying the total loss from ground up, to an agreed limit.
+Cover with a loss exceeding a specified amount, but then repaying the total loss from ground up, to an agreed limit.

+(i) Stop loss

+Covering all losses within the year of account, from one class of business or from all classes taken together, cumulatively above an excess point up to a specified limit.

+Whole account subrogations

-- (h) Stop Loss Covering all losses within the year of account, from one class of business or from all classes taken together, cumulatively above an excess point up to a specified limit. - whole Account A reinsurance on a proportional subrogations.
-A reinsurance on a proportional basis of an agreed percentage of the account of a section of the business or of the whole account, usually after taking into account the effect of excess of loss protections. - Year of Account For a reinsurance office, usually taken as the calendar year in which the reinsurance incepts, whether the term be one year (as usual) or less than or greater than one year.
+A reinsurance on a proportional basis of an agreed percentage of the account of a section of the business or of the whole account, usually after taking into account the effect of excess of loss protections.

+Year of account

+For a reinsurance office, usually taken as the calendar year in which the reinsurance incepts, whether the term be one year (as usual) or less than or greater than one year.

-For Lloyd's syndicates it is the year in which the cover is "signed", which means the year in which the reinsurance is "closed" by specific advices from the broker.
-It is usually the year of the date of inception but exceptionally can be one year of even two years later.
+For Lloyd's syndicates it is the year in which the cover is 'signed', which means the year in which the reinsurance is 'closed' by specific advices from the broker.
+It is usually the year of the date of inception, but exceptionally can be one year or even two years later.
+(It is now scheduled to be changed to an inception date basis.)

-The inception date is by no means always 1st January.
+The inception date is by no means always 1 January.
 It may be any other date in the year.